hrwtz/financial-tracker/README.md

 # Financial Tracker

+Use this project to see your financial status.
+It reads a list of transactions exported from Mint using Google Sheets as a DB and lets you view your transactions, history, and charts.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.1.

 ## Development server